mdileepkumar438/PDE4430_CW1/README.md

 #

 ## Tasks
-### Task 1: Teleoperating ROS Turtle using a keyboard:
+### Task 1: Teleoperating ROS Turtle using a keyboard

 In this Task, we will see how to teleoperate a robot manually using a keyboard.
 Using a keyboard, we can translate and rotate the robot.
 One of the basic example to demonstrate keyboard teleoperation is ROS turtlesim.
 The launch file [Teleop_key.launch](https://github.com/mdileepkumar438/PDE4430_CW1/blob/main/launch/Teleop_key.launch).